 Public education is a state function, so fixed by the tenth amendment to the Federal Constitution, as one of the unnamed powers reserved by the states.
 Each state, in turn, places certain responsibilities on the authorities of local units or districts of the state varying in size and population.
-In Kentucky there are slightly more than three hundred such districts.
+In Kentucky there are 261 such districts at present.
 The duties and responsibilities placed upon the local authorities in these districts are many and varied.
 Among others there are problems of finance, personnel management and of furnishing proper sites and school buildings.
 No one of these problems may be singled out as being the most important but each must be considered in the light of the others.
 The solution of any one of these problems is dependent upon thorough research and investigation, not only in the particular field but also in all related fields.

 This bulletin is concerned with but one of the problems set out above, namely, that of providing adequate school grounds and school buildings.
-It will be the purpose of this bulletin to trace briefly the development of school building architecture in the State of Kentucky and to present a set of standards or minimum requirements in accordance with Section 4384-24 of the Kentucky Statutes, to govern school-house construction in the State of Kentucky.
+It will be the purpose of this bulletin to trace briefly the development of school building architecture in the State of Kentucky and to present a set of standards or minimum requirements in accordance with Section 156.160 of Kentucky Revised Statutes, to govern schoolhouse construction in the State of Kentucky.
 The latter part of the bulletin will be given over to a discussion of the work of the Division of School Buildings and Grounds of the State Department of Education.